Open from the Lock Screen

 - Go to Settings > Notifications > Scheduled Summary, then turn on Scheduled Summary.

-- Tap Continue, then select the apps that you want to include in your summary.
+- Under Apps in Summary, select the apps that you want to include in your notification summary.

-To add new apps to the summary, go back to Settings > Notifications > Scheduled Summary and tap Apps in Summary.
-Then turn on the apps you want to add to the summary.
-Each app appears with a number showing the average number of notifications you receive each day from that app.
+To add new apps to the summary, go back to Settings > Notifications > Scheduled Summary and select the apps under Apps in Summary.
+Each app appears with a number showing the average number of notifications that you receive each day from that app.

 Change alert styles